FEATURED POST ON MATHS MCQ

 Based on the above information, answer the following questions.

-Q1) The total number of words with or without meaning that can be formed is
+Q1) Find the total number of words with or without meaning that can be formed from the letters of COMPUTER

-Q2) The number of words in which vowels occupy odd places is
+Q2) Find the number of words in which vowels occupy odd places?

-Q3) The number of words in which all vowels occur together is
+Q3) Find the number of words in which all vowels occur together?

-Q4)The number of words starting with C and end with R is
+Q4)Find the number of words starting with C and end with R ?

 Q5) If all the words are arranged as in dictionary order, then the rank of the word computer is